Introduction: Creality CR10 - Cheap 30x30x40cm 3D Printer

 Step 1: What You Will Need?

-To make whole printer you will need just one kit.
-It costs $399.
-Here is link to it:
+To make the whole printer you will need just one kit.
+Here is a link to it:

-Kit comes in a big cardboard box it is well packed and protected.
-There are no unnecessary foil or tape and it is easy to take out.
+The kit comes in a big cardboard box it is well packed and protected.
+There is no unnecessary foil or tape and it is easy to take out.

 This kit includes:

 3D printer, all electronics power supply and power plug, SD card, SD card reader, small filament spool, all tools, tape for better adhesion, USB cable, filament holder, some screws, spare parts including additional nozzle.

 Step 2: Connect Bottom With Top of the Printer